 Qualities & Gifts Sought

-Registered nurse with 5 years' clinical experience and some experience of teaching.
-Teaching qualification not essential.
+Registered nurse with 5 years' clinical experience, and some experience of teaching and organising training.
+A teaching qualification is not essential.
 Flexibility and a willingness to try new things is essential.
 Shared accommodation available.

 Our ref: 9103

 About Medical Ministry

 WEC International has been involved in development through medical

 work from its beginnings in the 1920s – in the Congo, the Amazon, and

 WEC helps local churches run clinics and hospitals, offering expertise in fields like HIV-AIDS, ophthalmology, midwifery and dentistry.
 Our medical staff have served in several countries across Africa, the Middle East, Asia and Central America.

 What's it like to be a medical missionary?

 "Three mornings a week I work at a local hospital.
 Together with a local nurse we encourage women with newborn babies to breastfeed their infant.
 We have only a few minutes with each mother yet it is a great opportunity to share God’s love with these young women at a very special, precious and at the same time vulnerable moment of their lives." (a midwife)